 - Retrace the steps of a memorable childhood vacation.

-Our first real stop after leaving Woodstock will be in the Flagstaff, AZ area (after three days of driving).
+Our first real stop after leaving our home in Woodstock, GA was in the Flagstaff, AZ area (after three days of driving).
 A work colleague told us about Meteor Crater and, with a few Google searches, we were sold!

 There are several National Park sites nearby as well, which is always a plus for us.
-We, of course, will also spend some time “standin’ on a corner in Winslow, Arizona” while we are in the area!
+We, of course, also spent some time “standin’ on a corner in Winslow, Arizona” while we were in the area.

-Another big stop, after Yosemite, is Great Basin National Park.
-We have considered Great Basin for a few years.
-Since it is more-or-less between Yosemite and Yellowstone, this works out perfectly for this trip!
+Another big stop, after Yosemite, was Great Basin National Park.
+We had considered Great Basin for a few years.
+Since it is more-or-less between Yosemite and Yellowstone, this worked out perfectly for this trip!

-Another big stop will be western Colorado.
-It is “on the way back” and will allow us to visit several National Park sites we haven’t seen and see some family.
+Another big stop was western Colorado.
+It was “on the way back” and allowed us to visit several National Park sites we haven’t seen and see some family.

 Once you have the route mapped out, it is time to start making reservations.
 We sometimes struggle with how detailed we should plan things out.
-When we were tent camping, we could be a bit more spontaneous and wait until the last-minute for campgrounds or hotels.
+When we were tent camping, we could be a bit more spontaneous and wait until the last minute for campgrounds or hotels.
 We have found we are not comfortable doing that with the trailer and, especially when our cat, Alee, traveled with us.

-First, we simply have to find a place with hookups so we can leave Alee during the day.
+First, we simply had to find a place with hookups so we could leave Alee during the day.
 Second, when pulling a trailer, hotels are pretty much off-limits unless they have ample parking.
 Even if we could park, many hotels do not accept pets, much less cats.

 I typically use campground reviews on RV Life, along with Tripadvisor and Campendium to research campgrounds and find us the best place to stay.
 I also created this document to help me compare campgrounds and pick the right one.